sb-ph/portfolio-starter/README.md

 ```

-The YAML frontmatter defines page-specific data such as the page title, the page description, and the layout.
-These are the basic properties that should be used on every page.
-Required properties have an asterisk.
+The YAML frontmatter defines page-specific metadata such as the page title, the page description, and the layout.

+#### Basic properties

+These are the basic YAML properties that should be used on every page.

 | Property      | Format | Default | Description                                                                           |
 | ------------- | ------ | ------- | ------------------------------------------------------------------------------------- |